KathCatBC/React/README.md

   - I cannot change the color of my eyes (prop).
 I can add colored contact lens (state).
 This will make my eyes appear to be a different color (render) but have not changed the prop.

-  - I can also added glasses (change the state) this will render better vision - but will not change the prop of my vision.
+  - Or, I can also added glasses (change the state) this will render better vision - but will not change the prop of my vision.